kostaschikis/x-corp-app/README.md

 ## What does it do

 * A **Doctor** makes a radiology request for a patient.
-* The **Actinology Center** Admin sees the doctor's radiology request and then needs to make the appointment for the patient.
+* The **Actinology Center** admin sees the doctor's radiology request and then needs to set an appointment for the patient.
 The problem is **which radiologist should be assigned the appointment**.
 The app recommends the right radiologist(s) based on:
   * **Radiologist Availability**.